Apprentice Boys of Derry: Celebrations

 The Apprentice Boys hold two main annual celebrations.
-These are the 'closing of the gates' on the first Saturday in December, in memory of the action of the original apprentice boys; and the Relief of Derry on the second Saturday in August, in memory of the lifting of the siege.
+These are the 'Shutting of the Gates' on the first Saturday in December, in memory of the action of the original apprentice boys; and the Relief of Derry on the second Saturday in August, in memory of the lifting of the siege.
 The Relief Parade in Derry is the largest of all the parades in Northern Ireland.
-In some areas of the city bonfires similar to those held on 11 July are erected and burned.
+In some areas of the city bonfires similar to those held on 11 July are erected and burned on the Eleventh Night.
 In recent years, it has transformed into the week-long Maiden City Festival in August and is accompanied by a series of diverse cultural events.
 These include bluegrass music festivals, Irish and Ulster Scots music and tuition, arts exhibitions and events staged by other local minority communities such as the Chinese and Polish communities.
 During the December celebrations it is traditional to burn or hang an effigy of Robert Lundy.
 Before the Troubles the effigy was often hung from, and then burnt in front of, the pillar commemorating George Walker.

-The pillar, on the city's walls overlooking the Irish nationalist Bogside area, was blown up by the IRA in 1973.
+The third biggest Apptentice Boys parade in addition to the Derry commemorations, the Apprentice Boys hold a major annual parade on Easter Monday.
+Dating back to the 1930s, this demonstration originated as a loyalist counter-event to the annual Republican commemorations of the 1916 Easter Rising.
+Unlike the December and August events, which are permanently anchored to the historic city walls of Derry, the Easter Monday parade rotates its host location each year across various towns and cities in Northern Ireland, such as Ballymoney, Lisburn, and Belfast.
+It serves as the traditional opening demonstration of the Protestant "marching season".

 In an effort to build peace initiatives, they staged an event, the "Derry Maiden Festival", in conjunction with the Sligo Wild Geese in Derry city.

 According to the Parades Commission, the Apprentice Boys held 231 parades in Northern Ireland in 2007.
 Of these, 116 were Relief of Derry parades and 115 were Closing of the Gates parades.
 The main December parade in Derry was expected to include 1500 marchers and 28 bands, while the main August parade was estimated at 10,000 marchers and 127 bands.
 In 2009/2010 32 marches took place in Glasgow, Scotland.